zekicaneksi/YouTube-Subscription-Feed-Manager/README.md

 ##### Changing Session Storage
 Currently `passportjs` uses `express-session` and `express-session` uses `connect-redis` for storage. <br>
 To change the session storage, delete the `redis store set up` section from `backend/index.js` and set up then provide the desired storage to the session middleware.
-A list of compatible storages is provided in `express-session`'s npm page.
+A list of compatible storages is provided in `express-session`'s npm page.<br>
+Also, delete the `REDIS_CONNECTION_STRING` variable in backend's environment files

 ## Setting Up The Project
 - `npm install` in both `frontend/` and `backend/`